SMerrony/dgemug/README.md

 This command can be installed by performing a `go install` from its directory.
 This is required prior to building any of the related emulators.

+## cmd/vsemug
+VSemuG is an attempt at a user-level AOS/VS emulator.

+It is mainly intended to provide a testbed for the mvcpu package and is unlikely to be especially useful (or complete) in its own right.

 ## devices
 Emulation of various DG peripherals:
  * Bus